Noddy20/Unity-Android-SDK-Plugins/pluginbasicutils/README_PLUGINBASICUTILS.md

 ## Plugin Usage :

-In your unity project, you can use these plugins in your C# scripts.
+In your unity project, you can use this plugins in your C# scripts.
+Download the plugin .aar file (pluginbasicutils-debug.aar or pluginbasicutils-release.aar based on development environment) from releases or build it by yourself and paste the .aar file in your Unity project's `Assets/Plugins/Android` directory.
+(Follow main README.md for plugin setup info)

 ### Common code required to access all functions

 ```
     const string pluginName = "com.arupakaman.pluginbasicutils.unity.UnityUtils";          // Constant of util static class location

     AndroidJavaClass jc = new AndroidJavaClass("com.unity3d.player.UnityPlayer");
     AndroidJavaObject jo = jc.GetStatic<AndroidJavaObject>("currentActivity");            // jo will be used for Context param